eduairet/coding-challenges/README.md

-# coding-challenges
+# Coding Challenges
-Coding Challenges for fun
+Coding Challenges for fun and practice